 - Real History: the lies and racial bias in US history

-- Black Voices: Black artists of all kinds
+- Black Voices: intriguing Black artists of all kinds

 - Racial Justice: the factual realities of white supremacy today

-- Say Their Names: a decade of Blacks killed by white police
+- Say Their Names: Blacks killed by whites and white police in 2020

 The name of this blog is personal:

-“People all want the same things,” I said several decades ago to a Black woman poet from Georgia.
+“Don’t we all really want the same things?”
+I asked a Black woman poet from Georgia several decades ago.
 “If we were blind, we wouldn’t even see each other’s skin color.”

-At the time, I thought I wanted to assure her I was colorblind and accepted her—she was the only BIPOC woman at a writers’ retreat with five white women.
-Now, I realize it was because she talked all the time and seemed angry about everything.
-The harsh reality in the lived experiences that filled her poetry made me so uncomfortable I wanted to cover my ears and not have to hear about them.
-I wanted to get us to some kind of pleasant ground I wanted to share.
+At the time, I thought being color blind was a good thing.
+I thought I was reassuring her I accepted her—she was the only BIPOC woman at a writers’ retreat with five white women.
+Now, I realize I said that because she made me so uncomfortable by talking all the time and sounding angry about everything.
+The harsh reality in the lived experiences that filled her poetry made me want to cover my ears and not have to hear about them.
+I wanted to get us to some kind of pleasant ground where I was more comfortable–my white territory.

-Her anger at me became loud and righteous, leaving me in tears, wounded and misunderstood.
-I felt overwhelmed, because the wall of her anger made any connection between us impossible, which was the opposite of my intention.
-I would forever be, to her, the racist writer at a retreat, and there didn’t seem anything I could say or do to change her conclusion.
+Her anger at me grew louder and more righteous.
+I eventually burst into tears, having no defense, wounded and misunderstood.
+I felt overwhelmed, because the wall of her anger made it impossible for us to ever connect in a better way.
+There didn’t seem anything I could say or do to erase her experience of encountering a racist at a writing conference.
 I walked away then—I literally left the retreat early—because I had no clue how to defend myself as a good person, or how to listen to what she was saying and why.
-If you are a Black woman writer reading this, the only amends I can make is to vow that I won’t turn away or walk out again when I’m in the presence of sensibilities and lived experiences that aren’t my own.
+If you are a Black woman writer reading this–any writer of any color–the only amends I can make is to vow that I won’t turn away or walk out again when I’m in the presence of sensibilities and lived experiences that aren’t my own.